-> The mustard plants are to be planted between March and October, they have an excellent resistance to cold.
+Mustard plants are planted between March and October, they have an excellent resistance to cold.
 They appreciate a calcareous, clayey or sandy soil.
 Count 80 to 95 days after the semi so that the mustard plant reaches maturity.

-Mustard seeds for condiments are harvested in spring or at the end of summer.
+Condiment mustard seeds are harvested in the spring or late summer.

 Cut off the stems before the seed pods, also called siliques, turn brown.
 Let them dry in a dark, airy room.
 As the mustard stems dry, they lose their seeds.
 Place a container under your branches to collect the mature seeds.

-To harvest the mustard seeds, shake the branches over a sieve.
+To harvest mustard seed, shake the branches over a sieve.

 Did you know that?
 Canada is the largest producer of mustard seed (35%), followed by Nepal (24%) and Russia (10%).